$\mathcal{N}=1$ Super Topological Recursion

 \section{Examples}

-In this section, we will apply super topological recursion (equivalently super Airy structures) to compute (parts of) correlation functions of the examples listed below: \begin{itemize} \item $(2,4\ell)$-minimal superconformal models coupled to Liouville supergravity, \item Super Jackiw–Teitelboim gravity, \item Supereigenvalue Models in the Neveu-Schwarz sector, \item Supereigenvalue models in the Ramond sector . \end{itemize} We will approach the first two examples with the techniques of super Airy structures.
-Concretely, we will show an interesting relation to ordinal Airy structures as an extension of \cite{Beckers}, which helps us with describing the first two examples in terms of super Airy structures with suitable dilaton shift and polarization.
-In contrast, the last two examples are described in the framework of super topological recursion.
-That is, we show that their correlation functions satisfy the abstract super loop equations on certain local super spectral curves, hence they are uniquely constructed by the super topological recursion in Proposition~\ref{prop:STR}.
+In this section, we will apply the $\mathcal{N}=1$ super topological recursion (equivalently super Airy structures) to compute (parts of) correlation functions of the examples listed below: \begin{itemize} \item $(2,4\ell)$-minimal superconformal models coupled to Liouville supergravity, \item Super Jackiw–Teitelboim gravity, \item Supereigenvalue Models in the Neveu-Schwarz sector, \item Supereigenvalue models in the Ramond sector . \end{itemize} We will approach the first two examples with the techniques of super Airy structures.
+Concretely, we will show an interesting relation to ordinary Airy structures as an extension of \cite{Beckers}, which helps us with describing the first two examples in terms of super Airy structures with suitable dilaton shift and polarization.
+In contrast, the last two examples are described in the framework of the $\mathcal{N}=1$ super topological recursion.
+That is, we show that their correlation functions satisfy the abstract super loop equations on a certain local super spectral curve, hence they are uniquely constructed thanks to Proposition~\ref{prop:STR}.